Egyptians: Culture

 Egyptian culture boasts five millennia of recorded history.
 Ancient Egypt was among the earliest and greatest civilizations during which the Egyptians maintained a strikingly complex and stable culture that influenced later cultures of Europe, the Near East and Africa.
-After the Pharaonic era, the Egyptians themselves came under the influence of Hellenism, Christianity and Islamic culture.
-Today, many aspects of ancient Egyptian culture exist in interaction with newer elements, including the influence of modern Western culture, itself influenced by Ancient Egypt.
+After the period generally recognized as ancient Egypt, the Egyptians themselves came under the influence of Hellenism, Christianity and Islamic culture.
+Today, many aspects of ancient Egyptian culture exist in interaction with newer elements, including the influence of modern Western culture.